anaconda/anaconda-project/tutorial.rst

     flowers = pd.read_csv(iris_csv)

+    print("Showing column {}".format(column_to_show))
     print(flowers[column_to_show])
     print("My project directory is {} and my conda environment is {}".format(project_dir, env))

-On Linux and Mac, users can set the environment variable like this:
+Because there's no value for ``COLUMN_TO_SHOW``, it will be mandatory for users to provide one.
+Try:

-    COLUMN_TO_SHOW=petal_length anaconda-project run --command showdata
+   anaconda-project run --command showdata

-They can also configure a value to be used on their local machine, by typing:
+The first time you run this, you should see a prompt asking you to type in a column name.
+If you enter a column at the prompt (try "sepal_length"), it will be saved in ``project-local.yml``.
+To change the value in ``project-local.yml``, use:

     anaconda-project set-variable COLUMN_TO_SHOW=sepal_length

-``set-variable`` sets a value in ``project-local.yml``, which is a file local to this user and machine.
-When an environment variable isn't set, the value (if any) from ``project-local.yml`` will be used.
+``project-local.yml`` is local to this user and machine, while ``project.yml`` will be shared across all users of a project.

+You can also set a default value for a variable in ``project.yml``; if you do this, users will not be prompted for a value, but can still set the variable to override the default if they want to.
+Try setting a default value like this:

+   anaconda-project add-variable --default=petal_length COLUMN_TO_SHOW

+Now you should see the default in ``project.yml``.

+If you've set the variable in ``project-local.yml``, the default will be ignored; unset your local override with:

+   anaconda-project unset-variable COLUMN_TO_SHOW

+The default will then be used.

 NOTE: it's good practice to use variables for passwords and secrets in particular!
 It isn't very secure to put your personal